 About the Scheme

-The proposed scheme (hybrid cycleway) runs between Anglia Ruskin University at Rectory Lane and Victoria Road.
+The scheme (hybrid cycleway) runs between Anglia Ruskin University at Rectory Lane and Victoria Road.
 The existing on-road facility is advisory-only, is of insufficient width and can often be blocked by parked vehicles in places.
-The proposal is to provide one- way, raised, coloured hybrid cycle tracks along both sides of New Street for the majority of the length between Rectory Lane and Victoria Road with short sections of improved advisory where necessary.
+This will provide one- way, raised, coloured hybrid cycle tracks along both sides of New Street for the majority of the length between Rectory Lane and Victoria Road with short sections of improved advisory where necessary.

 A raised hybrid cycle track is a purpose-built track created next to the footway at a level that is above the carriageway but below the footway.
 This provides greater definition for cyclists and increases safety, reducing conflict with both pedestrians and vehicles.
 It will have red surfacing to highlight the definition between the different uses and shaped kerbing to allow cyclists joining from side roads and vehicles to cross over and access private properties.